 Treadmill Cardio Conditioning

-This program requires the use of a Treadmill.
-Treadmills are an excellent choice for beginning exercisers since they mimic a movement you perform every day - walking.
+This program requires the use of a treadmill.
+Treadmills are an excellent choice for beginning exercisers since they mimic a movement you perform every day: walking.
 The treadmill is the easiest and most natural machine for beginners.
-Beyond ease-of-use, the Treadmill is designed to provide a low-impact workout that can help to reduce injuries associated with walking and running outdoors.
+Beyond ease-of-use, the treadmill is designed to provide a low-impact workout that can help to reduce injuries associated with walking and running outdoors.

-Your initial treadmill cardio conditioning goal during a beginner workout should be to work at a comfortable pace for 20 to 30 minutes a day.
+Your initial goal during a beginner workout should be to work at a comfortable pace for 20 to 30 minutes a day.
 During your workout, listen to your body.
 Work at a comfortable pace, but allow your heart to beat at an increased rate.
 For a beginner, the level of intensity should feel comfortable (not too easy, not too difficult).

-This eight-week treadmill cardio conditioning program will increase your cardio conditioning while strengthening the ligaments and tendons that support your bone and muscle structure.
-In addition, this workout will enhance the delivery of oxygen throughout the entire body as well as improve circulation, increase energy levels, reduce stress, and enable a better night's sleep.
+This eight-week program will increase your cardio conditioning while strengthening the ligaments and tendons that support your bone and muscle structure.
+In addition, this workout will enhance the delivery of oxygen throughout the entire body as well as improve circulation, increase energy levels, reduce stress, and enable a better night’s sleep.

 Workout Details